Flow Editor

 1. Create a New Flow

 Go to the main page and start typing in the chat.
-If you don't know where to start, just greet your assistant with a "Hi".
+If you don't know where to start, just greet your assistant with a "Hi" or ask a question.
 The chat will guide you through the process.

 2. Add Data to Your Flow